amd/aocl-crypto/tests/README.md

 ### Testing Datasets

-Datasets are located in directory `alcp-crypto/tests/cipher/dataset/`.
+Datasets (eg: cipher) are located in directory `alcp-crypto/tests/cipher/test_data/`.
 File name should be dataset_\<aes\_mode\>.csv.
 Order of elements are mentioned in line number 1.
 Line number 1 is always ignored, please forbid from deleting that line.